 You've got to be kidding me.

-You know, because they thought that, well, law enforcement may want them one day, and we just want to be good stewards.
+Yeah, I'm sure they saved them all, you know, because they thought that, well, law enforcement may want them one day, and we just want to be good stewards.

 Just like Hillary.

-Rod Rosenstein, who apparently has a vicious vile temper, I'm hearing.
+Rod Rosenstein, who apparently has a vicious, vile temper, I'm hearing.

 And he's becoming a bit unhinged behind the scenes, I'm also hearing.

-When I announced the new policy on interagency coordination a few weeks ago, I explained that the term piling on refers to a football player jumping on a pile and other players after the opponent is already tackled.
+When I announced the new policy on interagency coordination a few weeks ago, I explained that the term piling on refers to a football player jumping on a pile and other players after the opponent has already tackled.

 He then added the piling on is never a good thing.

-The dictionary defines piling on as the joining other people and criticizing someone, usually in an unfair way.
+The dictionary defines piling on as joining other people and criticizing someone, usually in an unfair way.

 And I also have experience with that.